jonatan1609/JoLang/README.md

 ## Docs:

 ### comments:
-You can write a comment with the `$` prefix. a comments ends at the end of the line.
+You can write a comment with the `$` prefix. a comment ends at the end of the line.
 example:

 ```